 Why you might lack confidence?

 There are many reasons why people may initially lack confidence, all of which can be improved.
-If you have previously underperformed in academics, you may also not have alot of confidence in your abilities.
+If you have previously underperformed in academics, you may also not have a lot of confidence in your abilities.
 Similarly, if you have failed previously, you might have less confidence.
 It is very important to remember that failure has nothing to do with who you are, and everything to do with how you prepared.
-If you have the proper preparation and strategy, you can ace the exam without a doubt.
+If you have the proper preparation for the Fe exam and prep for PE exam and strategy, you can ace the exam without a doubt.
 Likewise, if you would like to grow your confidence, you should try to adopt a growth mindset instead of a fixed mindset.

 How to improve confidence

 One way to systematically improve your confidence is using the COPE Model.
 Which stands for Cumulative, Observation, Positive Attitude, and Encouragement.

 Cumulative: True confidence comes from the gradual accumulation of results you’re proud of.
 If you can consistently get questions correct on the study guide, mini-exams, and practice exams, you will undoubtedly feel more confident in your abilities.
 The key here, obviously, is to do lots of practice problems and improve on your weaknesses, so that you continuously make fewer mistakes.

 Observation: When we see similar students succeed, we realise that it may be quite possible for us to succeed as well.
 You can find dozens of student interviews on our YouTube Channel where students of all work and age backgrounds discuss the exam preparation journey.
 I’m sure you will find their advice helpful, relate to their struggles deeply, and gain confidence by hearing their success stories.